Enterprise-CMCS/mac-fc-security-hub-visibility/README.md

 **Description:** JSON string of raw findings list to test security hub jira sync

+## `jira-complete-status-name`

+**Required: No**

+**Default Value: ''**

+**Description:** Specifies the status name to use when completing Jira issues.
+When transitioning to this status, the system will automatically set the resolution to "Fixed".
+If not specified, the standard completion behavior will be used.

 ## Local Testing

 See test-infrastructure/jira-container/README.md for instructions on how to run against local Jira container